SalesforceDevelopersJapan/lightning-components-tutorial-jp/setup-environment.md

 ## Step 1: Creating a Developer Edition Account

-> Even if you already signed up for a Developer Edition account, it is **strongly recommended** that you sign up for a new Developer Edition account for this tutorial.
+> Even if you already signed up for a Developer Edition account, it is **strongly recommended** that you sign up for a new Developer Edition account for this tutorial.Some of the steps in this tutorial may break some of the work you already did with your existing account.

 1. Open a browser and access the following URL: [http://developer.salesforce.com/signup](http://developer.salesforce.com/signup)